 La Repubblica is one the most important Italian daily newspapers.
-With an average of 232.7 thousand copies in circulation in the first half of 2016 and 2.1 million daily readers of the traditional edition of the newspaper in 2016, La Repubblica is the only newspaper in Italy that has its circulation distributed across all of the different regions, including nine local editions.
-La Stampa, a daily newspaper published in Turin, is one of the oldest newspapers in Italy.
-With about 223 copies in distribution in Italy in 2014 and 2.7 million copies in circulation abroad in 2015, La Stampa is the fourth largest national daily newspaper by circulation.
+With an average of 222.7 thousand copies in circulation in 2017 and two million daily readers of the traditional edition of the newspaper in 2017, La Repubblica is the only newspaper in Italy that has its circulation distributed across all of the different regions, including nine local editions.
+La Stampa, a daily newspaper published in Turin, is one of the oldest newspapers in Italy and is among the most read ones, with about 149 thousand copies sold in Italy in 2017 and 1.7 million copies in circulation abroad in 2017.